GoolaDev/kokice/README.md

 **Warning:**
-If you run a php server on public/private interface and not loopback only, then anyone with access to that IP can browse to the http://ip:8080/_playedmedia.txt and see the filename being played by mpv.
+If you run a php server on public/private interface and not loopback only, then anyone with access to that IP:Port can browse to the http://ip:port/_playedmedia.txt and see all the files previously launched via mpv player.
+One can also list all the media files from ./web/media.

 To compile kokice.dart from ./kokice folder run: dart compile js -O2 -o ./web/kokice.dart.js ./web/kokice.dart

 Issues:

-- Because of Cross Site Request Forgery (CSRF) the only URL that works is http://127.0.0.1:8080